World Grand Prix Darts 2018: Odds and Preview

 Behind the top four, we have a significant gap in the betting until we reach Mensur Suljovic at best odds of 22/1 with William Hill and Royal Panda.
 The Austrian mounted a respectable defence of his Champions League title last week and it’s been another good year for ‘The Gentle’ so he can’t be ruled out.

 Next we have three darters available at the same top industry price of 40/1.
-Michael Smith can be claimed at that figure with Unibet, followed by Daryl Gurney at 40/1 with Ladbrokes and completing the trio is Adrian Lewis at that same 40/1 with William Hill and Black Type.
+Michael Smith can be claimed at that figure with Unibet, followed by Daryl Gurney at 40/1 with Ladbrokes and completing the trio is Adrian Lewis at that same 40/1 with William Hill.

 Of those three, Gurney won here twelve months ago and is therefore our defending champion while Lewis was a runner up to James Wade in 2010.